Leslie Jones (comedian): Olympics coverage

 During the 2016 Summer Olympics in Rio de Janeiro, Brazil, Jones regularly live-tweeted events and posted videos of her reactions.
 Enthusiasm for Jones's commentary grew, with articles appearing like The Huffington Posts "Watching Leslie Jones Watch The Olympics Is Better Than the Actual Olympics".
 Television producer Mike Shoemaker, one of Jones' Twitter followers, posted on Twitter that his friend Jim Bell, NBC's executive producer of the network's Olympics coverage, should add Jones to NBC's team of commentators covering the Games; Bell responded on Twitter the next day asking Jones to join NBC in Rio de Janeiro.
 She accepted and flew to Rio de Janeiro, covering swimming, track and field, gymnastics, and beach volleyball for NBC.

 Jones reprised her duties at the 2018 Winter Olympics in South Korea, and live-tweeted again for the postponed 2020 Summer Olympics in Tokyo, Japan.
 She live-tweeted for the final time for the 2022 Winter Olympics in Beijing, China.
-She released a message on Twitter stating that this would be the last Olympics that she would live-tweet, claiming broadcaster NBC is pressuring her to stop.
+She released a message on Twitter stating that this would be the last Olympics that she would live-tweet, claiming broadcaster NBC was pressuring her to stop.
+She also accused Snoop Dogg of not caring about the Olympics or the athletes.

 Other work

 Jones and fellow comedian Adam DeVine appeared in a 2016 ad campaign for Allstate Insurance, created by Leo Burnett Worldwide.

 Jones hosted the BET Awards on June 25, 2017.
 This marked her hosting debut.

 In 2018, Jones appeared in two advertisements for Amazon's Echo Spot.

 In 2020, Jones hosted a Supermarket Sweep reboot.
 In 2021, she returned for season 2.

 Jones was the host for the 2021 MTV Movie & TV Awards.

+On July 24, 2026, Jones began hosting the HGTV series Roast My Rental.